Gray, George Herbert (1874-1945) Architectural Drawings, 1905-1919

 Scope and Content Note

 Collection includes Gray’s architectural drawings created while working at Louisville-based architectural firms Gray & Hawes and Gray & Wischmeyer as well as under his own name.
 Types of architectural drawings include blueprints, drafting linen sets, and pencil on trace paper for residential, ecclesiastical, and educational buildings as well as landscape studies and designs including Olmstead Brothers Landscape Architecture Firm drawings for the Belknap estate in Louisville, Ky.
 The collection includes drawings for Lincliff, The Midlands, Oxmoor, Bethlehem Evangelical Church, Church of Our Merciful Savior, Kentucky Child Welfare Exhibit, Parkland School, Pershing Stadium (in Paris, France), St. George’s Mission, St. Mary’s Protestant Episcopal Church, Wyoming and Navarre Reality Co.
-See project index for more complete list.
+Click here to see project index for more complete list.

 Folder List